Yemi is a chartered accountant (FCCA) and a retired project controller of multibillion dollar oil and gas development projects at ExxonMobil.

 Kope is a Management Consultant at PricewaterhouseCoopers.

-Abby Kotun is an attorney in the Labor, Employment & Immigration Practice Group of Winstead PC.
-She applies her problem solving skills from her past career as a chemical engineer to assist clients in a wide variety of labor and employment matters.
+Abby Kotun is an attorney, she applies her problem solving skills from her past career as a chemical engineer to assist clients in a wide variety of labor and employment matters.
 Such

 matters include discrimination and harassment charges and lawsuits, ADA and FMLA cases, wage and hour cases, and OSHA inspections.
 Abby regularly defends clients in federal and state court proceedings and before the Equal Employment Opportunity Commission.
 Before starting her legal career, Abby worked as a process engineer, pipeline project manager and business analyst for Chevron Corporation.
 During law school, she interned for a federal bankruptcy judge, served as the Internet Publishing Editor of the Houston Law Review and volunteered as a student attorney in the University of Houston Law Center civil and immigration clinics where she handled cases involving divorce, custody, probate, guardianship, withholding of removal, and

 family immigration, and special immigrant juvenile issues.
 Outside of her day-to-day practice, Abby serves as the Immediate Past President of the Houston Lawyers Association, Chair-Elect of the African American Lawyers Section of the State Bar of Texas, and as a Vice President in the Nigerian-American Multicultural Council.